-There are plenty of easy and affordable methods of managing window drafts, but 3M's Indoor Window Insulator Kit may be the cheapest and most convenient of all.
+There are plenty of easy and affordable methods for managing window drafts, but 3M's Indoor Window Insulator Kit ranks for price and convenience.
 Is it a long-term solution?
 No. Is it appropriate for every room?
 Probably not.
-But if you need a quick fix in a part of your home where looks don't really matter, buy this.
-Included in the kit are five window-insulating film sheets (sized to fit standard 3'x5' windows) and the double-sided Scotch tape you'll need to secure each sheet in place.
-When installed over a single-pane glass, the product boosts R-value by a whopping 90%!
-Available on Amazon; $14.75.
+But if you need a quick fix in a part of your home where looks don't really matter but warmth does, then buy this.
+The pack includes window-insulating film sheets to insulate two standard 3-foot by 5-foot windows, and the double-sided Scotch tape you'll need to secure each sheet in place.
+When installed over a single-pane glass, the product boosts R-value by a whopping 90 percent.

 It's never a good time to lose electricity.
-But in the summer, living without power for a few hours (or a few days) usually isn't considered dangerous.
-It's a different story in the winter, at least in those parts of the country where temperatures drop below freezing.
-If you want to be prepared for anything and everything, picking up an emergency radio like this one.
-Not only does the rugged, portable radio tune into three bands—AM, FM, and NOAA VHF—but its built-in flashlight and cellphone charger make it a multipurpose, there-when-you-need it lifesaver.
-Available on Amazon; $39.99.
+It's especially bad in the winter, at least in those parts of the country where temperatures drop below freezing.
+If you want to be prepared for anything and everything, pick up an emergency radio.
+The rugged, portable radio tunes in to three bands—AM, FM, and NOAA VHF—and its built-in LED light and phone charger make it a multipurpose, there-when-you-need it lifesaver for indoors or out.

-There's nothing wrong with electric hand warmers.
-After all, you can't top the convenience of a rechargeable unit that turns on and off at the flip of the switch.
-But if you're someone who doesn't strictly need a hand warmer—if you'd like to have one only as an occasional creature comfort—we recommend, and will always recommend, the classic Zippo.
-It's true that operating the Zippo requires an extra level of care.
+It’s hard to complete any winter task or activity if your hands go numb.
+You can't top the convenience of a rechargeable unit that turns on and off at the flip of a switch.
+If you'd like to warm your hands as an occasional creature comfort, we recommend the classic Zippo hand warmer for 12 hours of warmth.
+Operating the Zippo requires an extra level of care to fill the unit with fluid.
 But once you learn how to use it, doing so becomes a fond and familiar wintertime ritual.
-Now, try saying that about one those newfangled plug-and-play gizmos!
-Available on Amazon; $13.95.

 It's a truth universally acknowledged that on cold, snowy nights, life offers no sweeter pleasure than the warm glow of a wood-burning fireplace.
-To live the dream this winter, you'll obviously need firewood, and plenty of it.
+To live the dream this winter, you'll obviously need firewood.
 But you'll also need kindling.
 Some people refuse to pay for kindling, knowing there are woods full of sticks out there.
-For everyone else, there's Fatwood.
-By the way it burns, you'd think it was soaked in kerosene, but no—all-natural Fatwood contains no additives.
+For everyone else, there's fatwood.
+All-natural fatwood starts your fire using no additives.
 The secret to its success?
 It's made from the highly resinous, highly flammable stumps of common pine trees.
-Available on Amazon; $39.99.

 Related: 50 Great Gadgets for a Smarter Home

-From STABILicers, the Walk Traction Ice Cleat fits onto any shoe, enabling the wearer to stride confidently through the worst of winter, without fear of slips and falls.
-For day-to-day journeys over snowy or icy pavement or gravel, ice cleats like these give you much-needed traction, well beyond that provided by regular rubber treads.
-Best of all: When you get where you need to go, the flexible, lightweight Walk cleat removes with ease and folds up for hassle-free storage.
-Available on Amazon; from $21.90.
+From STABILicers, the Walk Traction Ice Cleat fits onto any shoe, enabling the wearer to stride confidently through the worst of winter without fear of slips and falls.
+For day-to-day journeys over snowy or icy pavement or gravel, ice cleats like these give you much-needed traction that's well beyond that provided by regular rubber treads.
+Best of all: When you get where you need to go, the flexible, lightweight walk cleat removes with ease and folds up for hassle-free storage.

-A bona fide classic of winter survival, the Fantastic Ice Scraper from CJ Industries comes with zero bells and whistles.
+A bona fide classic of winter survival, the Fantastic Ice Scraper from C J Industries comes with zero bells and whistles.
 Truly, it's no more complicated than it needs to be and consists of only two simple parts—a plastic handle and a durable brass blade.
-There are many more elaborate, more expensive scrapers on the market today, but this little cheapie has stood the test of time.
+More elaborate and expensive scrapers have helpful features, but this little cheapie has stood the test of time.
 Why?
-Because it doesn't just scrape ice—it chips and chisels ice too, enabling you to clear even the thickest layers, without ever doing damage to your windshield in the process.
-Available on Amazon; $6.95.
+Because it doesn't just scrape ice—it chips and chisels ice too for help clearing even the thickest layers without doing damage to your windshield in the process.

-Space heaters have never known been known for their efficiency.
-Quite the opposite.
-However in recent years, with electricity costs on the rise, and with consumers increasingly sensitive to energy and environmental issues, top manufacturers have stepped up to the plate, finally.
+Space heaters have never been known for their efficiency; quite the opposite, in fact.
+However, in recent years, with consumers increasingly sensitive to energy and environmental issues, top manufacturers have stepped up to the plate.
 The small and mighty Honeywell UberHeat leverages ceramic heating technology to deliver rapid, room-filling warmth that doesn't spike your bills.
-Side note: It's pretty cool-looking too.
-Available on Amazon; $37.20.
+Side note: It's pretty cool-looking, too.

-Cold winter nights and flannel sheets go hand in hand, since they trap warmth without overheating your body.
-These flannel sheet sets keeps you warm and cozy at night, and is a modern take on traditional flannel patterns.
-Available at Bed Bath & Beyond; from $29.
+Cold winter nights and flannel sheets go hand in hand, since the material traps warmth without overheating your body.
+These flannel sheet sets keep you warm and cozy at night and offer a modern take on traditional flannel colors and patterns.

 Related: 10 Ways to Buy Better Sleep